 We’ve all read the stats – millennials are taking over the workforce.
 And, unless you’ve had your head in the sand for the last several years, you’ve also probably heard all of the stereotypes.
 It’s a “me” generation.
 They’re “job hoppers” who are “entitled” and “need constant recognition and rewards.”
 Maybe some are, but as someone who manages millennials, and works with companies to better engage employees of all ages and stages, I can tell you that the majority of this generation has tremendous potential.
 They are driven by a desire to do good, eager to succeed and extremely smart.
 But, like anyone else – engaging them is critical to retaining and growing top millennial talent.
 And the reality is, right now, employers are missing the mark.
 According to Gallup, only 29 percent of millennials are engaged at work.
 So, how do you harness that energy and talent?

 - Embrace their desire to do good.
 Millennials want to change the world.
 And, let’s face it, that’s not a bad thing.
+Corporate responsibility and employee engagement programs need to work hand in hand.
 Make corporate responsibility a priority.
 Give your employees opportunities to volunteer together.
 Recognize their commitment to the community.
 If they are proud of what you as a company stand for, they’ll be more engaged and driven to help you get where you want to go.

 - Help them understand the big picture.
 Their desire to make a difference extends beyond social good and into the workplace.
 Make sure they understand and buy into your company’s overall vision, mission and goals.
 They need to understand the role they play in the organization, where you’re headed and what they can do to help the company get there.